Google Docs is the most productive way for bloggers to create content.

 Google Docs is the best way to create content.
-It’s collaborate and offers a ton of tools out the box to make you productive.
-More, it offers many add-ons and additional tools to really rev up the quality (and frequency) of your blog posts.
+It’s collaborative and offers a ton of tools out the box to make you productive.
+Moreover, it offers many add-ons and additional tools to really rev up the quality (and frequency) of your blog posts.

 This post covered a few areas:

 - Recommended tools for bloggers using Google Docs

 There’s more to talk about with Google Docs; of course there is, no topic this popular can be covered in a single blog post.

 But this post hit most areas of productivity in Google Docs for bloggers, at least the important ones that actually work.